sami-dev/nodejs-express-okta-sample/README.md

 It uses OpenID Connect library to integrate with your Okta org.

 ## Prerequisites
-   1. Make sure you have installed Node JS on your machine <br/>
+   1. Make sure you have Node.js installed on your machine <br/>
-      To check version of Node JS and NPM, run the below commands on your command prompt <br/>
+      To check version of Node.js and NPM, run the below commands on your command prompt <br/>
       Check the versions of NodeJS and NPM

       ```